VIK2395/ts_oop/src/oop/pillars/readme.md

 access modifiers + getters, setters with validation (that is all)
 preventing direct access to properties to protect aplication from violation
 https://www.w3schools.com/java/java_encapsulation.asp
+Nemchinsky
+Each part of a system needs to be considered as a closed entity, and access from outside to the system
+should be done with the methods of the system itself.

 abstraction
 hide unessary details in our classes to reduce complexity